randyp/randyp.github.io/content/fisher-yates-proof/body.md

 1. swap the last element, e<sub>n</sub>, with the element e<sub>i</sub> at a random position i.
 2. repeat/recurse step 1 on the sublist from e<sub>0</sub> to e<sub>n-1</sub>.
-3. stop when the list you are shuffling only has a single element, or less.
+3. stop when the list you are shuffling only has a single element or less.

 in python the code looks like:
 ```